 Transportation Asset Management is a strategic approach to managing transportation infrastructure assets.
 It focuses on the business processes for resource allocation and utilization with the objective of better decision-making that is based upon quality information about assets and well-defined objectives expressed as Levels of Service.
 It can be understood as: getting the best results of performance for the preservation, improvement, and operation of infrastructure assets given the resources available.
 The key principles of Asset Management represent a way of doing business.
-Fully implemented, the Asset Management program will:
+Fully implemented, an Asset Management program will:

 - Build, preserve, and operate transportation infrastructure services more cost effectively with improved asset performance;